orbeon/orbeon-forms-doc/form-runner/api/persistence/export-zip.md

 /fr/service/persistence/export
 ```

+[\[SINCE Orbeon Forms 2025.1.1\]](/release-notes/orbeon-forms-2025.1.1.md)

+You can also use the `POST` method to avoid URL length limits, with the same path and the same parameters in the request body as form parameters.
+Simply encode parameters in the body of the request as `application/x-www-form-urlencoded`.

 ## Purpose

 The Zip Export API is used to export a form definition and its data in a single ZIP file.
 This is internally used by the [Forms Admin page](/form-runner/feature/forms-admin-page.md) to export a form definition and its data.